 CPH ENGLISH TEXT

 As a trained journalist and a native English speaker living in Copenhagen, I was frequently asked if I could 'help out' with translation or English correction on a variety of small jobs for friends and colleagues, the payment usually being a nice bottle of red wine.
 At some point I decided to formalize the business, and CPH English Text now provides translation, copyediting and 'sprogvask' services to individuals and companies in Denmark.
-I enjoy the variety of the work, which can mean assisting a young IT company with its Kickstarter pitch one day and helping the University of Copenhagen Center for Team Sports and Health with its English-language website the next.
+I enjoy the variety of the work, which can mean assisting a young IT company one day and some of the largest companies in Denmark the next.
+I specialize in IT, financial, and engineering company work, although Designmuseum Danmark is also a customer.

 CNN AND ABCNEWS.COM